Portfolio optimization and back-testing.

 Similar projects

-There are many open-source projects for portfolio optimization and back-testing.
+There are many software projects for portfolio optimization and back-testing.
 Some notable ones in the Python ecosystem are Zipline, which implements a call-back model for back-testing very similar to the one we provide, Riskfolio-Lib which implements (many!) portfolio optimization models and also follows a modular approach like ours, VectorBT, a back-testing library well-suited for high frequency applications, PyPortfolioOpt, a simple yet powerful library for portfolio optimization that uses well-known models, YFinance, which is not a portfolio optimization library (it only provides a data interface to Yahoo Finance), but used to be one of our dependencies, and also CVXPY by itself, which is used by some of the above and has an extensive set of examples devoted to portfolio optimization (indeed, Cvxportfolio was born out of those).

 Contributions

 Bug fixes, improvements in the documentations and examples, new constraints, new cost objects, …, are good contributions and can be done even if you’re not familiar with the low-level details on the library.
-For more advanced contributions we recommend reading the TODOs and roadmap file.

 Development